accsyn/accsyn-python-api/doc/introduction.rst

 Introduction
 ************

-The accsyn Python API allows for easy integration into Python (v2.7 & v3.4+) enabled third party applications, enabling directo communication with accsyn via the low level REST API over https.
+The accsyn Python API allows for easy integration into Python (v2.7 & v3.4+) enabled third party applications, enabling direct communication with accsyn via the low level REST :term:`API` over https.

 With the API you can for example:

 - Create automated workflows that reacts on an event and then dispatches data (files/metadata) across the globe, in a safe and controlled environment.
-- Fetch and display accsyn transfer jobs in your own user interface, also enabling control in terms of pause, resume and abort.
+- Fetch and display accsyn a transfer :term:`job` in your own user interface, also enabling control in terms of pause, resume and abort.
 - Handle shares automatically, allowing expose of project dedicated file areas with one or more external users, upon an event in your production systems.